pattan9955/tp/docs/DevOps.md

 ## Making a release

-Here are the steps to create a new release.
+Here are the step to create a new release.

 1. Update the version number in [`MainApp.java`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/MainApp.java).
 1. Generate a fat JAR file using Gradle (i.e., `gradlew shadowJar`).